 Technical services such as regular backups or low-cost SSL encryption are also important selection factors.

-Especially for beginners, the support is very important.
+For beginners, the support is very important.
 Quick one has problems and needs help.
-It is important that the support reacts quickly and competently.
-Here you should look at, among other things, the "opening hours" of the support and sometimes perform a test call with a question.
+The support must react quickly and competently.
+Look at the "opening hours" of the support and sometimes perform a test call with a question.

-Support is also important when it comes to moving to a different rate later, which is usually necessary when visitor numbers increase significantly.
-Here good hosting providers offer the complete move to a higher plan without additional costs.
+Support is also important when moving to a different rate later, which is usually necessary when visitor numbers increase significantly.
+Here, good hosting providers offer the complete move to a higher plan without additional costs.

-In any case, you should check the price/performance ratio and look at the terms and conditions.
-How long are you bound to the hosting provider and what additional costs may be incurred?
+You should check the price/performance ratio and the terms and conditions.
+How long are you bound to the hosting provider, and what additional costs may be incurred?